RawBoeuf/thm-ctf-writeups/writeups/EasyPeasy.md

 # [EasyPeasy Room](https://tryhackme.com/room/easypeasyctf)
 ![EasyPeasy Room Image](/resources/easypeasy/EasyPeasy.png)
 ## Introduction
-The EasyPeasy Room is an "easy" rated CTF room on TryHack that aims to give beginners in Cybersecurity a way to apply the tools that they've learned i.e. nmap, Gobuster. in a more practical scenario.
+The EasyPeasy Room is an "easy" rated CTF room on TryHackMe that aims to give beginners in Cybersecurity a way to apply the tools that they've learned i.e. nmap, Gobuster. in a more practical scenario.
 In this document, I will explain the steps I take as I go through this room.
-I have started this room on July 2nd of 2023 and I will continue to detail my steps as I go further through the room.
+I started this room on July 2nd of 2023 and I will continue to detail my steps as I go further through the room.

 ## Write-Up
 This section details the steps I've taken to complete this CTF.

 ### Task 1: Enumeration through Nmap
 #### Step 1: Nmap Scan
-To start off, I decided to go with an nmap scan to enumerate the deployed machine.
+To start off, I decided to go with an Nmap scan to enumerate the deployed machine.
 I ran this command on the AttackBox:
 `nmap -vv -T5 -A -p- MACHINE_IP`
 The results of the scan are below.
 ![EasyPeasy Nmap Scan Results](/resources/easypeasy/EasyPeasyNmapScan.png)
 #### Nmap Command Breakdown
-If you're not interested in my breakdown of what the flags/switches/options on the nmap command do, you can skip by clicking [here](https://github.com/RawBoeuf/thm-ctf-writeups/edit/main/EasyPeasy.md#results-analysisanswering-the-task-questions).
+If you're not interested in my breakdown of what the flags/switches/options on the Nmap command do, you can skip by clicking [here](https://github.com/RawBoeuf/thm-ctf-writeups/edit/main/EasyPeasy.md#results-analysisanswering-the-task-questions).

 First on the board is the `-vv` switch.
 (I will be using "switch" from now on to not confuse it with the CTF's flags/objectives.)
 This switch enables verbosity level 2.
 Another similar switch is `-v` this switch increases the verbosity by one level.
-Verbosity level 2 just means that nmap will provide you with more output.
-It's especially nice when you can see nmap report the ports as it discovers them although if you want more detailed information such as OS detection, you have to wait for the scan to finish.
-I just use this in every nmap scan because it's a good habit to have.
-It is also what is recommended in TryHackMe's introduction room to nmap.
+Verbosity level 2 just means that Nmap will provide you with more output.
+It's especially nice when you can see Nmap report the ports as it discovers them although if you want more detailed information such as OS detection, you have to wait for the scan to finish.
+I just use this in every Nmap scan because it's a good habit to have.
+It is also what is recommended in TryHackMe's introduction room to Nmap.

 Next, we have the `-T5` switch.
-This switch determines the timing of the nmap scan or how fast the connection is.
+This switch determines the timing of the Nmap scan or how fast the connection is.
 Currently, we are targeting a very insecure machine so there's no need to worry about IPS or IDS so I just went with T5 for the fastest results.
-But, in general, the [manual page](https://linux.die.net/man/1/nmap) of nmap recommends you use -T4 on your nmap scans as T5 is a very aggressive setting.
+But, in general, the [manual page](https://linux.die.net/man/1/nmap) of Nmap recommends you use -T4 on your Nmap scans as T5 is a very aggressive setting.

 Moving to the `-A` switch.
 This switch enables aggressive scan options.
-According to the nmap man page, this option enables OS detection `-O`, version scanning `-sV`, script scanning `-sC`, and traceroute `--traceroute`.
+According to the Nmap man page, this option enables OS detection `-O`, version scanning `-sV`, script scanning `-sC`, and traceroute `--traceroute`.
 For the purposes of Task 1, we only really need the `-sV` switch, but the `-A` switch provides some extra information that we will be using in Task 2.

 Lastly, we have the `-p-` switch.
-This switch determines which ports nmap will scan on the target machine.
-The original switch is `-p` where you can pass parameters to instruct nmap on which ports to scan.
+This switch determines which ports Nmap will scan on the target machine.
+The original switch is `-p` where you can pass parameters to instruct Nmap on which ports to scan.
 For a more detailed breakdown of it, you can have a look at the manual page.
-My addition of a dash to the switch just means that nmap will scan through the full port range, so ports 1-65535.
+My addition of a dash to the switch just means that Nmap will scan through the full port range, so ports 1-65535.

-Now that we have an understanding of what the nmap scan is doing, we can move onto analyzing the results and answering the questions.
+Now that we have an understanding of what the Nmap scan is doing, we can move on to analyzing the results and answering the questions.

 #### Results Analysis/Answering The Task Questions
 **Question 1: How many ports are open?**

-If we take a look at the nmap scan results [above](/writeups/EasyPeasy.md#step-1-nmap-scan).
+If we take a look at the Nmap scan results [above](/writeups/EasyPeasy.md#step-1-nmap-scan).
 We can find that ports 80, 6498, and 65524 are open.
 Thus, the answer to this question is 3.
 **Answer: 3**

-**Question 2: What is the version of nginx?**
+**Question 2: What is the version of Nginx?**
-For your convenience, I have put the relevant section of the nmap scan below.
+For your convenience, I have put the relevant section of the Nmap scan below.
  ![EasyPeasy Nmap Scan Results Apache](/resources/easypeasy/EasyPeasyNmapNginx.png)
 We can see that port 80 is open on the target and that it is hosting nginx version 1.16.1.
 Therefore, the version of nginx is 1.16.1.
 **Answer: 1.16.1**

 **Question 3: What is running on the highest port?**
-The highest port discovered from the nmap scan is 65524, so let's take a look at what nmap found.
+The highest port discovered from the Nmap scan is 65524, so let's take a look at what Nmap found.
 ![EasyPeasy Nmap Scan Results Apache](/resources/easypeasy/EasyPeasyNmapApache.png)
-Looks like nmap found port 65524 to be hosting an apache http server instance.
+Looks like Nmap found port 65524 to be hosting an Apache HTTP server instance.
 Therefore, we have our answer.
 **Answer: apache**

 ### Task 2: Compromising the machine
 **Note:** I'm showing you my own thought process so the order that I discovered the flags is not in the order of the tasks.
 I will still mention which flags correspond to which answer.
 Thanks for reading!
 #### Step 1: Cursory Investigation
 Before we do anything else, we can do some basic info-gathering.
-We see that the machine has two http services open on ports 80 and 65524.
-The nmap scan even notes that both ports have a robots.txt file.
+We see that the machine has two HTTP services open on ports 80 and 65524.
+The Nmap scan even notes that both ports have a robots.txt file.

 First, let's take a look at the robots.txt file on both ports.